GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIRestrictSignal.rst

 registered from the main Python interpreter thread, and request handlers when using embedded mode and a multithreaded Apache MPM would generally execute from secondary threads.
-Similarly, when using daemon mode, request handlers would executed from secondary threads.
+Similarly, when using daemon mode, request handlers would execute from secondary threads.
 Only code run as a side effect of WSGIImportScript is guaranteed to be executed in main Python interpreter thread.